yomidevs/local-audio-yomichan/README.md

 able to create Anki cards nearly instantaneously, and without a working internet connection.

-> **Warning**:
-> I did NOT make these plugins, and cannot provide detailed support for when things go wrong.
-> Credits are given in the respective folders, and at the bottom of this guide.

 <details>
 <summary>Advantages and Disadvantages of using this setup <i>(click here)</i></summary>